Adversarial Examples for Models of Code

 \section{Related Work}

-\para{Adversarial Examples of Images} \citet{szegedy2013intriguing} discovered that deep neural networks are vulnerable to adversarial examples.
-They showed that they could cause an image classification model to misclassify an image by applying a certain hardly perceptible perturbation. \citet{goodfellow2014explaining} introduced an efficient way called ``fast gradient sign method'' for generating adversarial examples.
-Their method was based on adding an imperceptibly vector whose elements are equal to the \emph{sign} of the elements of the gradient of the cost function with respect to the input.
+\para{Adversarial Examples of Images} \citet{szegedy2013intriguing} found that deep neural networks are vulnerable to adversarial examples.
+They showed that they could cause an image classification model to misclassify an image by applying a certain barely perceptible perturbation. \citet{goodfellow2014explaining} introduced an efficient method called ``fast gradient sign method'' to generate adversarial examples.
+Their method was based on adding an imperceptibly small vector whose elements are equal to the \emph{sign} of the elements of the gradient of the cost function with respect to the input.
 Generating adversarial examples in images is probably easier than in discrete domains such as code and natural language.
-Images are continuous objects, and thus can be perturbed with small unnoticed noise; contrarily, our problem domain is \emph{discrete}.
+Images are continuous objects, and thus can be perturbed with small undetected noise; in contrast, our problem domain is \emph{discrete}.

 \para{Adversarial Examples in NLP} The challenge of adversarial examples for \emph{discrete inputs} has been studied in the domain of NLP.
-However, while adversarial examples on images are easy to generate, the generation of adversarial text is harder.
-While images are continuous, and can thus be added some noise -- natural language text is discrete, and thus cannot be easily perturbed.
-HotFlip \cite{ebrahimi2017hotflip} is a technique for generating adversarial examples that attacks a character-level neural classifier.
-The idea is to flip a single character in a word (i.e., produce a typo) such that the change is hardly noticeable. \citet{alzantot2018generating} presented a technique for generating ``semantically and syntactically similar adversarial examples'' that attack trained models.
+While adversarial examples on images are easy to generate, the generation of adversarial text is more difficult.
+Images are continuous and can thus have some noise added; natural language text is discrete and thus cannot be easily perturbed.
+HotFlip \cite{ebrahimi2017hotflip} is a technique for generating adversarial examples that attack a character-level neural classifier.
+The idea is to flip a single character in a word, producing a typo such that the change is hardly noticeable. \citet{alzantot2018generating} presented a technique for generating ``semantically and syntactically similar adversarial examples'' that attack trained models.
 The main idea is to replace a random word in a given sentence with a similar word (nearest neighbor) in some embedding space.
-However, these techniques allow only \emph{non-targeted} attacks, i.e., break a correct prediction, without aiming for a specific adversarial label.
+However, these techniques allow only \emph{non-targeted} attacks, i.e., impair a correct prediction, without aiming for a specific adversarial label.